 The Authority reviews the asset allocation of the Fund regularly to ensure it remains consistent with the investment objective, legislative requirements and best practice.

-The Authority has established a Reference Portfolio IN 2010 to define and monitor the Fund’s relative risk and return performance over shorter, interim periods.
+The Authority has established a Reference Portfolio to define and monitor the Fund’s relative risk and return performance over shorter, interim periods.
 The Reference Portfolio is a simple, globally diversified asset allocation that is expected to meet a long term investment objective by investing passively in liquid public markets at low cost.
-The Reference Portfolio was last reviewed in 2013.

 All active investment decisions are benchmarked against the Reference Portfolio to assess whether they have added value in terms of higher returns or reduced risk, net of costs.